dwiaziprasetya/dwiaziprasetya/README.md

 </div>

 <div align="center">
-  <h2>Mobile Developer 📱</h2>
+  <h2>Android Developer 📱</h2>
 </div>

 <div align="justify">
-  <p>As passionate Junior Mobile Developer, I'm dedicated to continuous learning and growth in the dynamic world of mobile development.
-Eager to contribute my skills in Android Native Language and Multi platform Language etc. while embracing new challenges to expand my expertise.
+  <p>As passionate Junior Android Developer, I'm dedicated to continuous learning and growth in the dynamic world of mobile development.
+Eager to contribute my skills in Android Native Development and Multi platform Development etc. while embracing new challenges to expand my expertise.
 Seeking opportunities to collaborate, innovate, and make a meaningful impact in the realm of Mobile App Development.</p>
 </di

 <div align="left">